 - Using a spatula, combine the dry and wet ingredients, mixing until just combined.

-- Using a cookie scoop or a tablespoon, place the cookie dough onto the cookie sheet.
+- Using a cookie scoop or a tablespoon, place the cookie dough onto the cookie sheet and pat down to flatten.
 Leave 1 or 2 inches spaces between the cookies, as they will spread when baking.

 - Bake for 10 minutes or until the surface looks golden.
 Let cool on the sheet for 5 minutes, then transfer to a wire rack to cool completely.